Trimble Partnership Yields Student Technology

 “The better trained the student that enters the job market is, the less time it will take to become a higher level field or office surveyor,” said Don Woolley, professor in Cuyamaca’s engineering department.
 “With the land surveyor shortage still in effect, we need to do everything we can to facilitate the growth of the land surveyor industry and this donation will help do just that.”

-The donation of technology from Trimble is set to expand the college’s capabilities in building information modeling, surveying and georeferencing, scanning, and subdivision design.
+The technology is set to expand the college’s capabilities in building information modeling, surveying and georeferencing, scanning, and subdivision design.

 The equipment is installed in the classroom and ready for students who can enroll in classes beginning Oct.
 17